Port to GStreamer 1.x

 gst-launch.
 Great, why did I have to try that?
 That just ruined my night.

-#15 Updated by C. Leichsenring almost 7 years ago
+#15 Updated by C. Leichsenring about 7 years ago

 The audio and video caps have changed.
 A list can be found at http://gstreamer.freedesktop.org/data/doc/gstreamer/head/pwg/html/section-types-definitions.html.
 However, RGB formats aren't well explained there.
 From the